Demorck/ClairObscurArchipelagoRandomizer/README.md

-# ClairObscureArchipelagoRandomizer
+# ClairObscurArchipelagoRandomizer
-A Clair Obscure : Expedition 33 mod for the Archipelago multi-game randomizer system
+A Clair Obscur : Expedition 33 mod for the Archipelago multi-game randomizer system